d-krupke/cpsat-primer/README.md

 The basic idea in lazy clause generation constraint programming is to convert the problem into a (lazy) SAT-formula, and have an additional set of propagators that dynamically add clauses to satisfy the complex constraints.

 > **WARNING:** This part may be overly simplified.
-I have only superficial knowledge of LCG (i.e., I read documentation,
+I have only superficial knowledge of LCG (i.e., I read documentations,
 > papers, and watched some talks).

 #### Encoding